sevagas/macro_pack/README.md

         Supported scripts extensions are: vba, vbs, wsf, wsc, sct, hta.

     -e, --embed=EMBEDDED_FILE_PATH Will embed the given file in the body of the generated document.
-         Use with EMBED_EXE template to auto drop and exec the file.
+         Use with EMBED_EXE  template to auto drop and exec the file or with EMBED_DLL to drop and load the embedded dll.

     --dde  Dynamic Data Exchange attack mode.
 Input will be inserted as a cmd command and executed via DDE DDE attack mode is not compatible with VBA Macro related options.